-The student's regular faculty adviser is available to assist in planning electives and for discussions regarding career objectives.
-Students should discuss their elective plan with the adviser and obtain the adviser's approval.
+The studentis regular faculty adviser is available to assist in planning electives and for discussions regarding career objectives.
+Students should discuss their elective plan with the adviser and obtain the adviseris approval.

 Students should also see any member or members of the faculty specially qualified in their major for advice in working out a program of major courses.